 Caring for Dental Bridges

 All three types of dental bridges require the same high level of oral care.
 The American Academy of Cosmetic Dentistry suggests preparing abutment teeth for dental bridges makes them vulnerable to plaque and decay, and the surrounding gum is also more likely to develop gum disease.
 Food can also become caught in bridges.
-To prolong your bridge's lifespan despite these complications, brush with a soft-bristled toothbrush and fluoride toothpaste such as Colgate Total® Advanced Deep Clean.
+To prolong your bridge's lifespan despite these complications, brush with a soft-bristled toothbrush.
+It also helps to use a toothpaste such as Colgate Total® Advanced Deep Clean which helps prevent plaque, tartar build-up and gingivitis.
 Cleveland Clinic states dental bridges last from five to seven years, but with good care, you can see yours last over a decade or longer.

 Your dentist or dental hygienist can show you how to effectively clean bridges along with the rest of the mouth during your recommended professional cleaning every six months.
 In the meantime, avoiding starch, sugar and hard, sticky snacks such as nuts, caramel and popcorn also helps to keep things clean.